DaforLynx/ranger-ttrpg/Rulebook.md

 If a Ranger takes damage while maimed, they fall unconscious and prone, and can no longer take actions, but they also no longer occupy a space, meaning another character standing in their space will prevent others from targeting them with melee attacks.
 An unconscious Ranger cannot be revived except through specific means.
 - Another Ranger's help: whether through smelling salts, a slap on the cheek, a slash of cold water, or perhaps the simple smell of coffee, a Ranger in melee range can spend two actions in a single turn reviving an unconscious Ranger. (*Note: animal companions can also revive a player using this method*)
-- The Capsule: a specific talent.
+- Certain talents.

-A Ranger revived after being reduced to 0 hitpoints will do so with 1 remaining hitpoint and be unable to perform an action until their next turn.
+A Ranger revived after being reduced to 0 hitpoints will do so with 1 remaining hitpoint, but remain prone.
 An unconscious Ranger hit with a melee attack of harmful intent will begin bleeding out and will die after their next turn if they do not receive urgent medical attention.
 ### Prone
 A prone character gives disadvantage to all ranged attacks made against them.
 A prone character cannot move before getting up.
 Bows and thrown weapons cannot be used while prone.